 Classical Conditioning Fails to Elicit Allodynia in an Experimental Study with Healthy Humans

-One page on PainSci cites Madden 2017: Chronic Pain as a Conditioned Behaviour
+One page on PainSci cites Madden 2017: Chronic Pain as a Conditioned Response

 PainSci commentary on Madden 2017: ?This page is one of thousands in the PainScience.com bibliography.
 It is not a general article: it is focused on a single scientific paper, and it may provide only just enough context for the summary to make sense.
 Links to other papers and more general information are provided wherever possible.

-This trial was a rare direct test of whether classical conditioning could induce pain from non-painful stimuli in humans, via the mechanism of classical conditioning.
-First, Madden et al. combined non-painful sensory stimuli (vibration) with painful heat in 34 participants.
-They were trying to “teach” the subjects that vibration=pain.
+Madden et al. exposed 34 participants to simultaneous non-painful vibration and painful heat.
+They were trying to “teach” the subjects' nervous systems that vibration equals pain through repeated exposure.
 Then they checked to see if their pain thresholds had in fact been reduced for the conditioned stimulus, by applying vibration alone.

-It didn’t work: there was no statistically significant reduction in pain thresholds.
-On the contrary, they went up!
-A habituation effect, probably (see May) — the actual opposite of being conditioned to feel more pain when vibrated, these subjects were “conditioned” to feel less pain.
-That effect is worth understanding, regardless of the implications for conditioning of pain.
+It did not work: there was no statistically significant reduction in pain thresholds.
+On the contrary, they actually went up!
+A habituation effect, probably (see May et al) — the actual opposite of being conditioned to feel more pain when vibrated, these subjects were “conditioned” to feel less pain.
+That effect is worth understanding, regardless of the implications for conditioning of pain, but it’s certainly a blow against

-Indeed, all the key limitations of this study casting a bit more doubt on whether the conditions of the trial were fertile ground for growing a crop of conditioned pain:
+Indeed, all the key limitations of this study cast a bit more doubt on whether the conditions of the trial could possibly be fertile ground for growing a crop of conditioned pain:

 - Timing!
 The “simultaneous” pairing of stimuli was not perfectly aligned, so maybe the conditioning wasn’t good enough.